|The Bismarck under way|

 |The Tirpitz spent its career in isolated Norwegian fjords|

 The Bismarck's demise proved to be an extremely useful lesson for the Germans.
 It was obvious now that the Kriegsmarine had no hope whatsoever of challenging the British in surface actions.
-However, the German surface fleet, against all logic, now reached its maximum usefulness to the Nazis.
+However, the German surface fleet, against all logic, now reached its maximum usefulness to the Germans.
 If it had continued operating in the Atlantic, the German ships could have been picked off one by one, but the Kriegsmarine came up with a better plan.
 The Tirpitz was sent to northern Norway and hidden away there, remaining a lurking presence - virtually a "fleet in being" all by itself - for the remainder of the war.
-By forcing the Germans to realize at last the hopelessness of a surface fleet, the British induced them to carefully protect what was left and, somewhat perversely, helped keep the remaining Nazi warships afloat.
+By forcing the Germans to realize at last the hopelessness of a surface fleet, the British induced them to carefully protect what was left and, somewhat perversely, helped keep the remaining Kriegsmarine warships afloat.
 The British became obsessed with the Tirpitz and launched raid after raid upon it, wasting planes, pilots, mini-submarines and aviators.
 When finally (and pointlessly) sunk in November 1944, the Tirpitz had kept major British capital assets tied up in Scotland for three full years when they could have been better employed elsewhere

 |The Sinking of the Bismarck.
 This photo, taken from the cruiser Dorsetshire between 1036-1038 hours on 27 May 1941, shows the Bismarck about to capsize and sinking by the stern - which had likely already broken off by this time.|